glFusion/searcher/README.md

 ### removeAll
 Removes all itms of a particular type from the index, along with any comments.
+This should be called as part of a plugin removal.
 ```
 $args = array(
     'type'      => Type of item, e.g. plugin name (required)